alexwelsby/kaakaa-genetic-cnn/journal.md

 ### 7/15

 * Ran Mask\_RCNN for 10 epochs in the morning.
-Did not achieve validation loss convergence.
+Did not achieve convergence.
 * Implemented augmentation from imgaug per Mask\_RCNN guide.
 * Trained for another 10 epochs in the evening to trouble-shoot whether the issue was a too-short training time.
 Did not successfully reach convergence.
 * Identified small dataset of 244/67 train/val for fine-tuning as a potential source of overfitting (and wild yo-yoing val loss by extension).